 The turn signal switch provides power to each turn signal and turn signal indicator.
-For those using a later model or aftermarket GM style column, turn signal switch connectors are provided.
 As noted on page 11, if you use LED lights, a no-load flasher is required (Painless part #80230).

 In this group of instructions, you will see the term "integrated turn/brake lights."
 Most vehicles have integrated lights.
 This terminology refers to turn signals that also function as brake lights.
-You can easily tell if your vehicle has integrated turn/brake signals or separate turn/brake lights by looking at the lamp socket(s) on the rear of the vehicle.
-Only looking at the passenger or the driver's side, how many sockets going into red lenses do you see?